cchitsiang/awesome-stars/topics.md

 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [codersguild/System-Design](https://github.com/codersguild/System-Design) - It's just fascinating.
 How is modern software designed? 🤔 Some design-level considerations for scalability, maintainability eventual consistency, availability & reliability. 👨‍💻 Interview Prep. 👨‍💻
-- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - Trigger.dev is the open source background jobs framework for TypeScript.
-With features like API integrations, webhooks, scheduling and delays.
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - Trigger.dev is the open source background jobs platform for TypeScript.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.